 It’s important in any discussion of standard work to talk about what it is not, as a poor interpretation could mean results that inhibit improvement rather than supporting it.
 Leaders have an obligation to promote standard work in the correct way, so that staff will both respect the need for it and invest themselves in improving it.

-Standard work is not a way for leadership to dictate to employees how to do something.
+Standard work is not a way for managers to dictate to employees how to do something.
 Implementing standard work with this approach limits improvement because it separates thinking from doing.
 Creativity and independent thought are necessary for improvement, both of which are limited if standard work is viewed by employees as restrictive and burdensome.

 Standard work should be a way to help employees establish their footing to reach new heights through innovation, creativity, and the desire to improve.
 As such, it should be created by those who perform the task - after all, they're the ones doing the work, so they're the most likely to know how to do it well.
-Importantly, it should not be used as a performance measure.

 For more information on how standard work should and should not be applied, check out this full list of Standard Work - Do’s and Don’ts.